 Doug Spencer is the Associate Dean for Faculty Affairs and Research and Associate Professor of Law at the University of Colorado.
 Professor Spencer is an election law scholar whose research addresses the role of prejudice and racial attitudes in voting rights litigation, the empirical implications of various campaign finance regulations, and the ways that election rules and political campaigns contribute to growing inequality in America.

 Before moving to Colorado, Spencer was Professor of Law & Public Policy at the University of Connecticut from 2013-2021.
 He has also taught as a Visiting Professor at the Yale Law School (2022 and 2020) and the University of Chicago Harris School of Public Policy (2018-2019).
-His research has been published or is forthcoming in the American University Law Review, Boston College Law Review, California Law Review, Columbia Law Review, Cornell Law Review, Indiana Law Journal, Iowa Law Review, Northwestern Law Review, University of Illinois Law Review, Yale Law & Policy Review, Yale Law Journal Forum, Journal of Law & Courts, and the Election Law Journal.
-His work has also been featured in The New York Times, Wall Street Journal, Slate and other media outlets.
+His research has been published in more than a dozen law reviews and political science journals, and has been featured in The New York Times, Wall Street Journal, Slate and other media outlets.

 Professor Spencer has worked as an expert witness in voting rights and campaign finance cases and, prior to law teaching, was a law clerk at the Lawyers’ Committee for Civil Rights in San Francisco, an election monitor in Thailand for the Asian Network for Free Elections, and a researcher for the Pew Center on the States’ Military and Overseas Voting Reform Project.

 Professor Spencer holds a Ph.D. in Jurisprudence and Social Policy from the University of California, Berkeley.
 He also earned a J.D. at Berkeley Law and a M.P.P. at the Goldman School of Public Policy at UC Berkeley.
 He graduated magna cum laude from Columbia University in 2004 with a B.A. in Philosophy.